Orbifold Hamiltonian Floer theory for global quotients: Introduction

 \begin{remark} The theory without bulk insertions and without the pair of pants product becomes significantly simpler because one only needs to count orbifold cylinders without interior marked points.
 Such a cylinder mapping to $Y$ can be re-interpreted as a strip mapping to $X$ (with an identification of boundary strips under the action of a suitable group element).
 This viewpoint was studied in \cite{MMRM} and \cite{GZ21}. \end{remark}

 \textbf{Acknowledgements.} The authors are grateful to Mohammed Abouzaid, Amanda Hirschi and Mark McLean for several helpful conversations on global charts, and in particular to Mark McLean for suggestions on global charts for global quotients.
 We are also grateful to Dhruv Ranganathan for lessons on twisted stable maps.
-We are especially grateful to Roman Krutowski who identified a serious error in our original treatment.
+We are especially grateful to Roman Krutowski who identified a serious error in our original treatment, and to the anonymous referee who provided numerous insightful comments leading to improvements, corrections and clarifications.
 It will be obvious to the reader that the paper owes a significant debt to the works \cite{BX,Rez}.
 We also thank Michael Hutchings and the UC Berkeley Department of Mathematics for their warm hospitality in December 2022, when this project was initiated.

 C.Y.M is partially supported by the Royal Society University Research Fellowship.
 I.S. is partially supported by UKRI Frontier Research Grant EP/X030660/1 (in lieu of an ERC Advanced Grant).
 S.S. is partially supported by ERC Starting Grant number 851701.